dhellmann/pymotw-3/source/threading/index.rst

 important to be able to control access to shared resources to prevent corruption or missed data.
-Python's built-in data structures (lists, dictionaries, etc.) are thread-safe as a side-effect of having atomic byte-codes for manipulating them (the GIL is not released in the middle of an update).
+Python's built-in data structures (lists, dictionaries, etc.) are thread-safe as a side-effect of having atomic byte-codes for manipulating them (the global interpreter lock used to protect Python's internal data structures is not released in the middle of an update).
 Other data structures implemented in Python, or simpler types like integers and floats, do not have that protection.
 To guard against simultaneous access to an object, use a ``Lock`` object.

 .. literalinclude:: threading_lock.py
     :caption: